 Throughout ‘Suicide in the Trenches,’ Sassoon makes use of several literary devices.
 This includes but is not limited to:

-- Polysyndeton is used in the text to emphasise the endless grievances of the trenches that are ‘cowed and glum/With crumps and lice and lack of rum’.
-A tone of monotony and despair is created by the ongoing syndetic list.
+- Polysyndeton is used in the text to emphasize the endless grievances of the trenches that are ‘cowed and glum/With crumps and lice and lack of rum.’
+The ongoing syndetic list creates a tone of monotony and despair.

 - Juxtaposition is employed throughout the poem in a comparison of the young boy’s happy pre-war life to the hellish trenches that stripped him of his youth and mentality.